-Lung Cancer Alliance .
-This organization provides a phone buddy program that matches people living with lung cancer with volunteers who have completed or are going through lung cancer treatment.
-Volunteers receive training and have access to all of the Lung Cancer Alliance's resources.
-Caregivers and family members also can be matched with a buddy coping with a similar situation.
-Contact the Lung Cancer Alliance at 800-298-2436 for more information.
+Lung Cancer Alliance Phone Buddy Program matches people living with lung cancer with volunteers who have completed or are going through lung cancer treatment.
+Caregivers and family members also can be matched with a buddy who is coping with a similar situation.
+Contact: 800-298-2436

-Young adults with cancer may find it challenging to find and connect with someone their own age who has faced a similar type of cancer.
-Here are some options:
+Young adults can research the following options to find and connect with someone their age who has faced a similar type of cancer:

-Young Survival Coalition .
-Young women with breast cancer can connect with fellow patients and survivors who volunteer in this group's SurvivorLink program.
-Women can be matched based on specific concerns and issues, such as preparing for a mastectomy and breast reconstruction , and coping with cultural issues, metastatic (advanced) disease, and family risk of breast cancer.
-Find out more about the program by contacting the Young Survival Coalition at 877-YSC-1011 (877-972-1011).
+Young Survival Coalition SurvivorLink allows young women with breast cancer to connect with fellow patients and survivors who volunteer in this program.
+SurvivorLink matches women based on specific concerns and issues, such mastectomy and breast reconstruction , cultural issues, advanced disease, and family risk of breast cancer.
+Contact: 877-972-1011

-To find out more about buddy and support programs offered by other organizations, review a list of patient information resources and contact a group directly to see if it offers the service.
+To find out more about buddy and support programs offered by other organizations, review a list of general cancer groups and cancer-specific resources .
+If you know of programs that are not listed here or of corrections to this information, please email email@example.com .